 - There’s no life inside the dead sea, which explains its name.

 Viewing the Dead Sea is easy, you just need to drive the Dead Sea Highway and enjoy the view.
-On the Jordan side, if you want actually to go into the water, you have to stay in one of the many resorts on the north section of the dead sea, which are very expensive; or go to one of the wild beaches, which don’t have shades or freshwater to shower.
+On the Jordan side, if you actually want to go into the water, you have to stay in one of the many resorts on the north section of the dead sea, which are very expensive; or go to one of the wild beaches, which don’t have shades or freshwater to shower.
 Unfortunately, there are no public beaches, as there are in Israel.

 If you don’t have a car, it is possible to visit the dead sea on an organized tour.